Abhiram-19/demo-repo/readme.md

 Adding a line to the readme file
 Adding few more lines but this time from the github website / gui and checking if the changes are reflected in my local machine or not.
 RESOLVED THE MERGE CONFLICT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+All I have to do write this line here to create a merge colfict and here we go, I think this will do